LibSodium/Database-API/README.md

-Trying to make SQLITE as server SQL database and use it in my projects
+Trying to make SQLITE a server SQL database and use it in my projects